-The Alliance on Violence Against Women is a coordinated community response to violence occurring against women in the Greater Williamsburg Area.
+The Alliance on Violence Against Women is a coordinated community response group towards preventing violent crimes against women in the Greater Williamsburg area.
 This cross system team of professionals (both private and public) will endeavor to provide coordinated and evidence based services, education, law-enforcement, training, prosecution, and supervision with a primary goal of interrupting and reducing the number of crimes committed against women.

 Identify and encourage evidence-based best practices and procedures (most notably, the Lethality Risk Assessment) for addressing IPV crimes